 A rule that came into force in September 2016 means you need a licence to legally use BBC iPlayer, even if you're only watching catch-up TV.
-But that doesn't apply to other catch-up services, so the ITV Hub, All 4 and My5 are legal to use without a licence as long as you're not using them to watch live TV.
+But that doesn't apply to other catch-up services, so ITV Hub, All 4 and My5 are legal to use without a licence as long as you're not using them to watch live TV on any device.

 You can watch almost anything on these catch-up services: soaps, documentaries, dramas, cartoons, comedy, sport and films.
-And because services such as the ITV Hub only take a few hours to update, you can watch the latest instalment of Coronation Street not long after it's been broadcast live on ITV 1.
+And because services such as ITV Hub only take a few hours to update, you can watch the latest instalment of Coronation Street not long after it's been broadcast live on ITV.

 TV Licensing told us its enforcement methods are much the same as they've always been, including letters to unlicensed addresses and visits from 'enquiry officers'.

 Users of iPlayer are shown a message asking them if they have a licence, and are given the option to confirm that they do, to find out more or to buy a licence on the TV Licensing website.

 If you're caught watching iPlayer without a licence, the same penalties apply as if you were caught watching live television without one – potential prosecution and a fine of up to £1,000.

 Yes if you're watching BBC iPlayer, but technically no if you only use other catch-up services.
 But proving it will be difficult, especially if your TV is connected to an aerial or satellite dish and is capable of receiving a signal.
 So it's possible you could find yourself in a tricky situation.

 Enquiry officers do not have any legal powers to come into your home unless they have a search warrant from a magistrate, or sheriff if you are in Scotland.
 They have an implied right under common law to come to your front door and let you know they are there.